hellyguo/pdfwatermark/README.md

 `python pdfwatermark.py -w "WATERMARK" file.pdf`

-Puts a large black text 'WATERMARK' somewhere on the first page of `file.pdf`
+Puts a large black text 'WATERMARK' somewhere on all pages of `file.pdf`

 **Example 2, "simple"**

 `python pdfwatermark.py -w "WATERMARK" -c "#FF0000" -o 0.3 -x 200 -y 150  file.pdf`

-Puts a large transparent pink 'WATERMARK' at the given coordinates on the first page of `file.pdf`
+Puts a large transparent pink 'WATERMARK' at the given coordinates on all pages of `file.pdf`

 **Example 2, "pdfwatermark in full glory"**